lamdangpham/ASIC--An_ASIC-Based_Architecture_of_Fast_Fourier_Transform/README.md

-# FPGA-Based Architecture of Fast Fourier Transform
+# ASIC-Based Architecture of Fast Fourier Transform (FFT) on 130nm Technology

-Test